Clowns Gallery-Museum: History

-The collection is split between the museum's two sites, the Holy Trinity Church, Dalston, and Wookey Hole, Somerset, England.
+The collection is split between the museum's two sites, Holy Trinity Church in Dalston, London, and Wookey Hole in Somerset, England.
 The museum was established in 1959 in Dalston and the collection was split into a venue in Wookey Hole in 2007.
 The Dalston museum is situated in what was the vestry of the Holy Trinity Church.
 It was threatened with closure in 2014 but remained in place.
 The Wookey Hole museum is run by Gerry Cottle, vice president of Clowns International.
+However, the Dalston museum consequently shut in 2019 due to health and safety issues, and remains closed, and the Wookey Hole collection is also in storage.

 Clown Egg Register

 The Clown Egg Register is an archive of painted ceramic and hen's eggs that serve as a record of individual clowns' personal make-up designs.
 The clown egg tradition began in 1946, when Stan Bult, a chemist, and founder of Clowns International, took to drawing the faces of club members and famous clowns onto chicken eggs.
-The egg gallery was created because according to an unofficial rule, no two clowns are allowed to have the same makeup.
-In order to ensure that clowns weren't copying each other's makeup style, the practice of painting each unique design onto an egg began.
+The egg gallery was created to forestall the possibility of accidental or intentional plagiarism: an unofficial rule prohibits any two clowns from sharing a single face paint design, with eggs providing a suitably head-shaped mannequin.
 Real eggs were originally used but were later replaced with ceramic eggs.
-The gallery is open on the first Friday of each month.
+The collection is no longer open to the public.

+Painters

+The eggs were painted by Bult himself until 1966, with 450 eggs painted.
+As these were all chicken eggs, most were broken, with only 24 remaining in the collection.
+Clowns International continued Bults register, with Janet Webb painting 76 between 1988 and 1994.
+Kate Stone painted 144 between 1995 and 2009.
+In addition to the original eggs she produced, she also reproduced 59 of Bult's eggs from photographs.
+Debbie Smith took over as egg artist between 2010 and 2023, before current egg artist Julie Proctor took over in 2023.